 -

-Skip heat therapy.
-Heat may worsen inflammation.
-A warm shower is fine if it helps comfort and milk flow, but prolonged heat isn’t recommended.
+Skip prolonged heat therapy.
+Heat may temporarily feel soothing, but extended heat can increase inflammation.
+A warm shower is fine if it provides comfort or helps with milk flow.

 -

 Avoid deep or firm breast massage and "lactation massagers".
-The vibration can worsen inflammation, and vigorous massage can cause bruising and tissue damage.
+Vigorous massage and strong pressure can increase inflammation, cause bruising, and damage breast tissue.

 What Else Could it Be?